The following Dispute Resolution practice note provides comprehensive and up to date legal information covering:

 This Practice Note deals with costs of an appeal.
 For guidance on appealing an order for costs, see Practice Note: Appeals against cost orders.

 Note that CPR changes in October 2016 involved a rewrite of CPR 52 resulting in renumbering of provisions.
-As a consequence, older authorities may refer to different rule numbers.
+As a consequence care should be taken when referring to older authorities.

 To view the latest version of this document and thousands of others like it, sign-in to LexisPSL or register for a free trial.